 - The Swirling Eddies song "What a World, What a World" has the repeated lyrics, "Roll LA River, roll / and take me to a better world."

-- Grand Theft Auto V has the player escape from cops through the sewers and out into the river during The Jewel Store Job.
+- The climax of the Jewel Store Job has the player escape from the cops through the sewers and out into the river.

-- In Hood Safari, after Franklin, Trevor and Lamar get into a huge shootout with a rival gang, they escape from the cops by jet skiing through the river.
+- In the mission "Hood Safari", after Franklin, Trevor, and Lamar get into a huge shootout with the Ballas, they escape from the cops by jet skiing through the river.

 - You can drive the LA river in the video game L.A.
 Noire.

 - A DLC mission culminates in a car chase down the river.

 - The final mission takes you into the Absurdly-Spacious Sewer beneath the river channel.

 - Midnight Club: Los Angeles: Also happens to be a drivable location there.◊